MikeShepard/WPFBot3000/WPFBot3000/docs/TabControl.md

 ```

 ### -Contents
-A scriptblock that outputs tabitem controls to embed in the tabcontrol
+A scriptblock that outputs tabitem controls to embed in the TabControl

 ```yaml
 Type: ScriptBlock